 For information on reserving the Lawn, contact the Reservations Office on the fourth floor of Newcomb Hall, (434) 924-3203.

 Use of the Rotunda Reservations may be made by contacting the Rotunda Administrator (924-1019).
 Reservations will be made in accordance with the guidelines set forth below and in accordance with University regulations.
 Depending on the event, more specific policies may apply and will be discussed before the reservation is finalized.

-these guidelines, by University departments, Student Council recognized student
+guidelines, by University departments, Student Council recognized student groups,

 University contracted independent organizations, or University related foundations.

 Any event held in the Rotunda must be related to the University’s primary